jjvalletta/Jingwen/README.md

 ## Top-level scripts

 * `script.py`: Top-level script to cluster gene expression data (computationally expensive)
+* `analysis.py`: Top-level script to analyse the clustering results (compare time-profiles, gene enrichment analysis, etc.)
+* `reactome_ready.py`: A very short script to take each gene list (cluster) and save it as a .txt file so that it can be imported in Cytoscape/ReactomePlugin

 ## Custom modules

-All the scripts used to analyse the data
+All the modules used to analyse the data

 * `config.py`: Configuration file containing all constants used
 * `input_output.py`: Input/output functions (creating folders, saving to pdf, pickle etc)
 * `gaussian_process.py`: Wrapper functions for Gaussian Process Models
 * `util.py`: Various utility functions
+* `enrichr`: Gene set enrichment analysis using [Enrichr](http://amp.pharm.mssm.edu/Enrichr/)
+* `compare`: Functions to compare time-profiles of genes or clusters across experimental conditions